Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: UCN losses from the converter

 neglecting the small surface of the disks at the ends.
 Hence,

-and we see that the ordinary gas kinetic expression represented in the first fraction on the right hand side becomes reduced for $V_{\mathrm{m}R}>0$ for the same reason as the wall losses discussed before.
+and we see that, for the lfs neutrons, the ordinary gas kinetic expression represented in the first fraction on the right side becomes reduced for $V_{ \mathrm{m}R}>0$ for the same reason as the wall losses discussed before.